polysome/evolvable_motherboard/README.md

 This project has three parts

 1. A gerber format design of the evolveable motherboard.
-This is a experimental PCB created by Paul Layzell and fully documented in his 2001 thesis Hardware Evolution: On the Nature of Artificially Evolved Electronic Circuits.
+This is a experimental PCB created by Paul Layzell for his 2001 thesis Hardware Evolution: On the Nature of Artificially Evolved Electronic Circuits. http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.109.5894

 2. A USB FPGA based interface board to the evolveable motherboard replacing the IO board, ADC and configuration board.